-Case Study
+Case Studies

 Venn: How Moda Launched a New AI Product for Barndoor in 6 Months

-5x MCPs with multiple shipped per week
+• 5x MCP integrations with multiple MCPs shipped per week

-95% token reduction using MCP
+• 95% token reduction when using MCPs with AI agents

-Venn. self-service commercial product
+• Venn: delivered a self-service commercial product

 What Was Barndoor’s Challenge?